ngauravit/Tech-Challenge/Challenge2/README.md

 We will be inputing the name of the resource and the script will fetch the metadata of the resource and show it as an output.

+**EXAMPLES**

+Once prompted for the resource name, we should provide the resource for which we want the metadata for:

+1. For instance, we will pass "/instance"
+2. For compute, we will pass user input as "/input/compute"